Decipher/textimage/README.txt

     that specify a format conversion like e.g. Convert or Textimage Background.
 This setting does not affect image derivatives created by the Drupal core Image module.
-  - Fonts manager - select the plugin that will manage fonts in Textimage, and a default font to use.
-Make sure at least one font file is available.
-  - Background images managers - select the plugin that will manage background images in Textimage.
-  - Color manager - select the plugin for selecting colors in Textimage.
   - URL generation - select whether to enable direct URL generation (see below) and the string to be used to separate text elements that need to be pushed to separate Textimage Text effects during generation.